MrShecks/screep-studio/docs/screeps-api.md

     https://screeps.com:443/api/
     https://192.168.1.50:21025/api/

-The default port for private servers is 21025.<BR>
+The default port for private servers is 21025.

-Throughout the remainder of this document the REST end point will be referred to as <base-endpoint>
+Throughout the remainder of this document the REST end point will be referred to as \<base-endpoint\>

 #### Server Version
 Request information about the server.